 Beat the flu this season!
 A flu vaccine is the first and best way to protect yourself and the people around you from influenza and its potentially serious complications.
 If you didn’t get your flu shot yet, don’t worry!
 It’s not too late to vaccinate.
 Flu can circulate all year long so make sure you and your family are protected.

 The best prevention anyone 6 months of age and older has against the flu is to get vaccinated every year.
 Even when circulating flu strains aren’t a perfect match, flu vaccination still provides protection and can help to decrease hospitalization and doctor visits.
-St. Clair County Health Department will hold flu vaccine walk-in days every Monday (10am – 6pm) and Wednesday (8am – 4pm) during the months of October and November.
-Flu vaccines are also available on Tuesday, Thursday, and Friday by appointment, while supplies last.
-Flu shots and Flu Mist are offered and each covers four (4) strains of the flu.
-This year, High Dose flu vaccine will be available for adults 65 years of age and older.
+The St. Clair County Health Department, located at 3415 28th Street, will hold walk-in clinics every Monday from 10am-6pm and every Wednesday from 8am to 4pm beginning 9/14/16 and ending 10/26/16.
+Flu Vaccination is also available by appointment on Tuesdays, Thursdays, and Fridays.
+Flu shots covers four (4) strains of the flu.
+This year, High Dose flu vaccine will be available, while supplies last, for adults 65 years of age and older.
 For those who are uninsured or underinsured, cost varies based on income eligibility and family size.
 Most insurance is accepted and consider flu vaccination a covered benefit.
 For more information or to schedule your appointment, contact St. Clair County Health Department at (810) 987-5300.

 Flu vaccine is also available at the Teen Health Center, by appointment, for those 10-21 years of age.
 Call (810) 987-1311.

 The single best way to protect against seasonal flu is to get vaccinated every year.
 It is recommended that everyone 6 months of age and older get immunized.